joshed-io/reveal-hugo/README.md

 - `notes` (can also use the note shortcode)
 - `timing`

+### Additional data attributes

+Check MDN for information about how these attributes work.

-data-background-image		URL of the image to show.
-GIFs restart when the slide opens. data-background-size	cover	See background-size on MDN. data-background-position	center	See background-position on MDN. data-background-repeat	no-repeat	See background-repeat on MDN. data-background-opacity
+- data-background-image - URL of the image to show.
+GIFs restart when the slide opens.
+- data-background-size
+- data-background-position
+- data-background-repeat
+- data-background-opacity

 You can also pass through your own, a `data-` prefix will be added automatically to each one (except for `id` and `class`).